 My specialities include

-• mathematical modelling (mostly engineering related, but I also enjoy broader challenges work such as bio-sciences),
+- mathematical modelling (mostly engineering related, but I also enjoy broader challenges work such as bio-sciences, including neuroscience),

-• scientific machine learning (including Gaussian processes and reinforcement learning).
+- scientific machine learning (including Gaussian processes, deep learning, and reinforcement learning).

 Despite being focussed on mathematics, I enjoy ‘getting my hands dirty’ by working directly with physical experiments.
 As such, the challenges of dealing with systems that are stochastic or uncertain are of significant interest to me.
 Related to this, Scientific Machine Learning (SciML) is an area that I am focussing on at the moment since it brings the possibility of fusing physics-based differential-equation models with machine learnt models.
 If you are interested in learning more about SciML, Chris Rackauckas has produced a nice tutorial for doing SciML in Julia.